Quark-Meson Coupling Model, Nuclear Matter Constraints and Neutron Star Properties: Equation of State of baryonic matter

-The search for constraints on the symmetry energy and its slope, $L$, has received considerable attention during the last decade.
+We note that the curvature of the symmetry energy, $\mathcal{S}$, at saturation density in symmetric matter, is called here $K_{\rm sym}$, the symmetry incompressibility.
+It should not be confused with $K_\tau$, which is the isospin incompressibility, defined in ANM by Eq.~(\ref{ktau}).\\ The search for constraints on the symmetry energy and its slope, $L_{0}$, has received considerable attention during the last decade.
 Recently Tsang {\it et al.}~\cite{Tsang:2012se} evaluated constraints from a wide range of experiments.
 However, as again the symmetry energy is not measured directly but extracted from experimental data in a model dependent way, only limits on the symmetry energy can be established.
-One of the outcomes of the evaluation was a confirmation of a previously observed correlation between the value of $\mathcal{S}_{\rm 0}$ and its derivative $L$ at saturation density.
-Taking this correlation into account, the constraint centered on ($\mathcal{S}_{\rm 0}, L$) $\sim$ (32.5, 70) MeV, with the uncertainty in $\mathcal{S}_{\rm 0}$ allowing values 30 $<$ $\mathcal{S}_{\rm 0}$ $<$ 35 MeV and related values of $L$ in the range of $35 < L < 115$ MeV (see Fig.~2 in Ref.~\cite{Tsang:2012se} for more details).
+One of the outcomes of the evaluation was a confirmation of a previously observed correlation between the value of $\mathcal{S}_{\rm 0}$ and its derivative $L_{0}$ at saturation density.
+Taking this correlation into account, the constraint centered on ($\mathcal{S}_{\rm 0}, L_{0}$) $\sim$ (32.5, 70) MeV, with the uncertainty in $\mathcal{S}_{\rm 0}$ allowing values 30 $<$ $\mathcal{S}_{\rm 0}$ $<$ 35 MeV and related values of $L_{0}$ in the range of $35 < L_{0} < 115$ MeV (see Fig.~2 in Ref.~\cite{Tsang:2012se} for more details).

-While theoretical predictions of $\mathcal{S}_{\rm 0}$ are also more or less confined to the range between 30 to 35 MeV, calculated values of $L$, corresponding to the range of $\mathcal{S}_{\rm 0}$, vary widely.
-For example, the QuMoCa and CEFT models predict very similar low values of $L$, between $\sim$ 30 - 50 MeV~\cite{Tsang:2012se}.
-The best performing Skyrme forces, selected in Ref.~\cite{Dutra:2012mb}, produce values of $L$ clustered around 50 MeV.
+While theoretical predictions of $\mathcal{S}_{\rm 0}$ are also more or less confined to the range 30 to 35 MeV, the calculated values of $L_{0}$, corresponding to the range of $\mathcal{S}_{\rm 0}$, vary widely.
+For example, the QuMoCa and CEFT models predict very similar low values of $L_{0}$, between $\sim$ 30 - 50 MeV~\cite{Tsang:2012se}.
+The best performing Skyrme forces, selected in Ref.~\cite{Dutra:2012mb}, produce values of $L_{0}$ clustered around 50 MeV.
 On the other hand, relativistic mean field models show a much larger spread.
-The models which satisfied most of the constraints on the properties of nuclear matter, studied by Dutra {\it et al.}~\cite{Dutra:2013osa}, predicted $L$ in the range $\sim$ 50 -- 70 MeV.
-However, frequently used relativistic mean field model parameterizations, e.g. NL3, NL-SH, NLC, TM1 and TM2 predict $L$ values of order $\sim$ 110 -- 120 MeV~\cite{Sagawa:2007sp}.
+The models which satisfied most of the constraints on the properties of nuclear matter, studied by Dutra {\it et al.}~\cite{Dutra:2013osa}, predicted $L_{0}$ in the range $\sim$ 50 -- 70 MeV.
+However, frequently used relativistic mean field model parameterizations, e.g. NL3, NL-SH, NLC, TM1 and TM2 predict $L_{0}$ values of order $\sim$ 110 -- 120 MeV~\cite{Sagawa:2007sp}.
+Chen {\it et al.} \cite{Chen:2009wv} found a linear the correlation between K$_{sym}$ and $L_{0}$ for a specific selection of equations of state.
+For a range of positive values of $L_{0}$ between about 30 - 120 MeV K$_{sym}$ is between $\sim$ -200 and 100 MeV.